AniketJoshi111/STC-repo/README.md

 # Welcome To STC repository!

 ## Problem Statement :
-This project aims to develop an ensemble machine learning model to identify at-risk students and minimize student failure.
+This research aims to develop an ensemble machine learning model to identify at-risk students and minimize student failure.
 The primary objective is to create a hybrid model using the ensemble stacking method to predict at-risk students.

 ## Machine Learning Algorithms Used as Base Learners:
 - Random Forest Avg Accuracy: 0.9645320197044335